ADD CONDITION

 This drug provides temporary relief from minor aches and pains of sore muscles and joints associated with arthritis, backache, strains, and sprains.

-What should I do if I have sensitive skin?
+What should I do if I experience worsening symptoms?

-Are there any precautions I should take when using this product?
+What precautions should I take when using this drug?

 If swallowed, get medical help immediately by contacting a physician or Poison Control Center at 1-800-222-1222.

-How should I store this product?
+How should I store this drug?

 Packaging Info